christianhanvey/modx-sublimetext-2/README.markdown

 This bundle aims to provide most of MODx functionality and features when creating Custom Manager Pages.

-It also provides code-snippets for some common snippets and their properties - currently only for getResources.
+It also provides code-snippets for some common snippets and their properties - currently for getResources and Wayfinder.
+Snippets include both a short and full form.

 Here is a list of triggers currently setup and in their own context.